House of Balloons: Music

-The song "High for This" was featured in the promo for the final season of the HBO show Entourage in July 2011.
-On November 24, 2011, the Weeknd's first official music video, for his song "The Knowing," hit the Internet on his Vimeo page.
-The song was first released on House of Balloons and the video was directed by French filmmaker Mikael Colombu, who has also worked with American singer CeeLo Green.
-The nearly eight-minute clip is described by authors Carrie Battan and Amy Phillips of Pitchfork as, "a time traveling, Afrofuturist, science fiction battle of the sexes that demands to be watched in HD."
+House of Balloons is categorized as an alternative R&B record, further incorporating elements of dream pop, electro, and rock.
+In a 2013 interview with Complex, the Weeknd stated that House of Balloons, alongside the two mixtapes that followed its release, were not mixed or mastered because he "didn't feel like they were [his] albums", instead treating them like mixtapes.
+He stated that the mixtape symbolizes his experiences in Toronto.

+House of Balloons explores the loneliness of partying late in the night, but it does not "glamorize" this lifestyle.

+Songs

+The mixtape's opening track, "High for This", is described as a "darkwave and bedroom R&B" song.

-Critical reception and influence
+Critical reception

-House of Balloons received widespread critical acclaim, and it is considered by many to be one of the most influential R&B releases in recent years, specifically the 2010s.
-Preceded by a string of low-profile buzz single releases throughout 2010, the mixtape attracted significant interest due to the then-anonymous identity of the individual behind the Weeknd.
+House of Balloons received widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, House of Balloons received a weighted average score of 87 based on 16 reviews, indicating "universal acclaim".
 Sean Fennessey of The Village Voice was impressed by the mixtape, calling it "patient, often gorgeous, and consistently louche... with the sort of blown-out underbelly and echo-laden crooning that has already made Drake's less-than-a-year-old Thank Me Later such an influential guidepost."
-Maegan McGregor of Exclaim! stated that House of Balloons "easily stands as one of the year's best debuts so far, hipster, top 40 or otherwise."
 Sputnikmusic's Tyler Fisher said that "despite being a free album, House of Balloons feels like a true album, a true labor of love."
 Tom Ewing of The Guardian felt that while the Weeknd's vocals and lyrics on House of Balloons "aren't especially strong by R&B standards," much of the album's attention was attracted by its strong command of mood.

 In December 2011, Metacritic determined that House of Balloons was the third best-reviewed project of the year.
+AnyDecentMusic? ranked it at number 10 on its list of compilation of the rankings of the best 2011 albums from 30 magazines, newspapers and websites.
 Additionally, the mixtape was featured on several music critics' and publications' end-of-year albums lists.
 Complex called it the "best album of 2011;" Stereogum ranked it number 5; The Guardian ranked it number 8; The A.V.
 Club ranked it number 6; SPIN ranked it (as well as Thursday) number 13; while Pitchfork ranked it number 10.
 As a whole, House of Balloons was the seventh most frequently mentioned album in music publications' year-end top ten lists.
 The mixtape was named as one of the longlisted of nominees for the 2011's Polaris Music Prize.
 The mixtape's title track was placed on Pitchfork's list of top 100 songs of 2011 at number 57, while "The Morning" was number 15.
 In 2021, it was listed at No. 488 on Rolling Stone's "Top 500 Best Songs of All Time".